logankoester/logankoester.github.com/_posts/2011-07-20-feedzirraredis.markdown

 published: true
 ---

+## {{ page.title }}

+<p class="publish_date"> 20 Jul 2011</p>

 If you've ever wanted to include some data from an RSS/Atom feed on a page from Ruby, you've probably run into this problem:

-It's completely unreasonable to hammer the feed provider with a request every time the page is rendered, but it's no more reasonable to use a big relational database like MySQL just to cache some stupid tweets or blog posts, especially if your application wouldn't otherwise need one.
+> It's completely unreasonable to hammer the feed provider with a request every time the page is rendered, but it's no more
+> reasonable to use a big relational database like MySQL just to cache some stupid tweets or blog posts, especially if your
+> application wouldn't otherwise need one.

 But apparently this layer of persistance has been deemed out-of-scope by the creators of popular RSS consumer libraries such as [Feedzirra](https://github.com/pauldix/feedzirra).